flenniken/collections/docs/tool-setup.md

 Local version: Unknown
 ```

-Switch to the collections directory and initialize it with npm.
+Switch to the collections directory and initialize the project with npm.

 ```
 cd ~/code/collections